rarible/protocol/docs/overview/union-sdk.md

 ## Metamask integration with Rarible

 In the previous chapter we talked about how we can initalize Rarible SDK, but it was more theoretical.
-In actual development, in almost any dApp we'd like to identify users through an account they are using.
+In actual development, in almost any dApp we'd like to identify users through a wallet address they are using.

-At first sight you may think that it's not really related to the Rarible Protocol, but correct set up is required to use the SDK smoothly and easily.
+At first sight you may think that it's not really related to the Rarible Protocol, but a correct set up is required to use the SDK smoothly and easily.

-In this chapter I'll will guide you through this process (it's a proposition of implementation, not the only correct way, but mainly used).
+In this chapter, I will guide you through this process (it's a proposition of implementation, not the only correct way, but widely used).
 Once you get the idea you can work with that however you'd like.

-Below you can find a list of needed steps after "Connect Metamask" button click.
+Below you can find a list of steps that should be taken after the "Connect Metamask" button is clicked.

 1. Identify if user has a blockchain provider (i.e. if he has Metamask installed)